SotSF/conjurer/README.md

 ```

 5. Run the app normally (`yarn dev`) and now you can click "using local data" to toggle to prod data.
-6. (Optionally) replace the local database with a copy of the prod database by running `yarn db:prod:download`.
+6. (Optionally) replace the local database with a copy of the prod database by running `yarn downloadProdDatabase`.

 ### General info / tips